vicfriedman/whileyCoyote-001/README.md

 } while (condition)
 ```

-1. Open the `*.xcworkspace` file and navigate to the `application:didFinishLaunchingWithOptions:` method in the `FISAppDelegate.m` implementation file.
+1. Open the `whileyCoyote.xcodeproj` file and navigate to the `application:didFinishLaunchingWithOptions:` method in the `FISAppDelegate.m` implementation file.
 2. Write a `do-while` loop that `NSLog()`s "Meep!
 Meep!".
 Write `YES` inside the conditional `()`.
   * Hit run (`⌘``R`) and watch and your console printouts.
 You've just created an infinite loop!
 Hit stop (`⌘``.`).
 3. Declare an `NSUInteger` variable called `steps` before the `do-while` loop in order to count the steps.
 Start `steps` at `0` ("zero") and set the loop's conditional to pass if `steps` is less than or equal to `50`.